 Use: with a peppery flavor use to season sauces, soups, chicken dishes, grilled and baked fish, or just as a garnish.

-Rosemary contains a compound that may help decrease inflammation and fight infection.3 It is known to help to alleviate muscle pain, improve memory, boost immune and circulatory systems, plus promote hair growth.
+This herb contains a compound that may help decrease inflammation and fight infection.3 Rosemary is known to help to alleviate muscle pain, improve memory, boost immune and circulatory systems, plus promote hair growth.

 Use: seasoning in various dishes, such as soups, salads, casseroles, stews also meats like poultry, Lamb, steaks, pork, and fish, especially oily fish.